kitamoko1042/KitCloud-Mining-BTC/README.md

 ## Bitcoin Mining With CloudMiner On Python

-New Program Source Bitcoin Free Mining with python and high speed hash rate using cloud power You can earn 2-3$ per days with any PC
+New Program Source Bitcoin Free Mining with python and high speed hash rate using cloud power

+With this program you can earn 2-3$ per days with any type of PC

 first install this package's :